Individual authorizations for articles and managed documents

 SmartStash Pro Tip!

-Finally, a SmartStash Pro tip from our team regarding the use of Managed audiences: Using Managed audiences saves having to create another stash for a small audience!
-And therefore another stash which needs administration.
+Finally, here’s a SmartStash Pro tip from our team regarding the use of managed audiences: Using managed audiences saves you from having to create another stash for a small target audience!
+And that means one less stash to manage.

 More recent contributions